-The City's Water Utilities Department currently provides water to the campus site as part of its metropolitan system.
-The campus is entirely within the University Heights 390 Pressure Zone operated by the City.
-The campus site is fed by the 48-inch 536 Zone Alvarado 2nd Pipeline and 16-inch water main, which enters the campus at the northwest corner.
-The 16-inch water main runs north-south on the east side of the campus with a 12-inch branch line feeding a 10-inch loop around the existing stadium.
-During development of the campus, the existing 48-inch transmission main will be relocated to ensure the pipeline remains in the public right-of-way for access purposes.
+The City's Water Utilities Department currently provides water to the site as part of its metropolitan system.
+The site is entirely within the University Heights 390 Pressure Zone operated by the City.
+The site is fed by the 48-inch 536 Zone Alvarado 2nd Pipeline and 16-inch water main, which enters the site at the northwest corner.
+The 16-inch water main runs north-south on the east side of the site with a 12-inch branch line feeding a 10-inch loop around the existing stadium.
+During development of the site, the existing 48-inch transmission main will be relocated to ensure the pipeline remains in the public right-of-way for access purposes.